TylerABarnes/Altera-DE1-FPGA-Development-Board-VideoCard-VGA-Controller-And-Image-Viewer/README.md

 ***The Verilog code is attached, the only thing you have to do prior to compiling is to upload the default pin assignments*** -Those can be found at: DE1_pin_assignments.csv

+-There is also an attached folder called "FailedSDRAM" from where I intially tried to do this project with the onboard SDRAM rather than FLASH
+-If you would like to use the SDRAM instead, be my guest and try to figure out the flaws with the files in there.
+It's not too far off from working...I think.